 Last week, I have emphasized the importance of preaching which rules FIRST among our basic roles as Catholics.
 Let me add to that by emphasizing that the best way of preaching is preaching by example or in other words “Christian witnessing.”
 Evangelii Nuntiandi clearly states, “Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witnesses."
 But what does it take to be a Christian witness?
 Let me illustrate:

-Simple but real stories of people, in a way, simplify the seemingly monumental task of Christian witnessing.
+These stories simplify the seemingly monumental task of Christian witnessing.
 A simple act of honesty could mean a lot to ordinary people.
-These true to life experiences could inspire the “weeds” among us to change their lives for the better.
+These true-life experiences could inspire the “weeds” among us to change their lives for the better.
 Do not mind how great the task is.
 In your own little way you can be a true Christian witness.

 In these trying times we do need power: personal power, which is given by the Spirit; power that is earned when we deal patiently with people around us; and power as we try to grow up as healthy “wheat.”
 We might feel weak when we do this, but as St. Paul once puts it, “… I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ's sake: for when I am weak, then am I strong!”
-(2 Corinthians 12:10) Unlike the superheroes that we look up to, we find power in our weakness.
-In our weakness, grace (supernatural help and power from God) abounds all the more!
-Let us therefore pray for the power coming from the Spirit and not from those made up by man’s imagination.
+(2 Corinthians 12:10) Let us therefore pray for the power coming from the Spirit and not from those made up by man’s imagination.